How to Convert a Tub into a Low Maintenance Walk in Shower

 For your low-maintenance walk in shower, you need to have none of that.
 If you’re wondering what better options exist to create a 60” wide low maintenance walk in shower, here’s 2 tricks which, while they won’t fit up my sleeve, will help you get a smarter, more space-efficient space.

 - Trick #1 – A frameless shower screen.
 Shower screens (AKA shower shields) have a 24” fixed portion and a 15” pivoting door.
 The pivoting door can be angled in to bounce water back towards the drain when you’re showering.
+In addition, you can find shower screens where the entire door pivots in (and out) so it’s simple to reach the shower controls to get the water warm so you won’t have ‘cold shock therapy’ when you get in.

 - Trick #2 – ‘New-styled’ glass block showers.
 Glass block showers have gotten a bad-rap IMHO about being behind the times.
 With new styles, and new design patterns it may be time to relook at these glass building ‘Lego-style’ blocks for a fun interior bathroom design element.
 With this doorless design you can stop cleaning nasty door tracks ever again.
+With this ‘circular focus glass block pattern,’ you’ll get a contemporary look which is being used in some fun boho-chic boutique hotels.

 Idea #4 – Understand the smaller the shower space, the smarter your storage solutions need to be